 Janet Rogers, Painter & Designer

-Huge thanks to Janet who created our Abolition Line.
+Huge thanks to Janet who created the art for our Abolition Line.
 Janet is a British artist and designer who has worked on the ground in Kolkata, India since 2011 to help rescue women from the sex-trade.
 She is a graduate of the Royal College of Art in London and the founder of a design company called Via Design.
-Janet is passionate about freedom and releasing creativity so that women, especially those in communities where poverty is a driver for modern slavery, can make their own choices.
+Janet is passionate about freedom and releasing creativity so that women, especially those in communities where poverty is a driver for modern slavery, can have a choice of freedom.

 Abigail Onley, Painter

-Much thanks to Abigail who created our India line.
-She is a mother of three, living overseas in England with the military and has a passion to see slavery ended in our lifetime.
+Much thanks to Abigail who created the art for our India line.
+She is a mother of three living overseas in Venezia, Italy as a military spouse and has a passion to see slavery ended in our lifetime.

 My search for inspiration for the India line really focused on two things.
 First It was important that it represented and respected the culture, and second that it added beauty and inspiration to our daily lives.
 I want my art to inspire and empower us to engage in new ways with our world.
 Instead of just having a cup of coffee or tea in a pretty cup, I want us to hold something that has meaning—not just for us, but also for our brothers and sisters in bondage.
 To me, creating this line was my choice to bring light and beauty onto a dark subject.